Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • high blood pressure.

-Normally, when a person gets up from a sitting or lying position, they produce renin, which quickly raises blood pressure.
-If there is an adrenal tumor that produces excess aldosterone, then renin secretion is blocked.
-Therefore, orthostatic hypotension is possible - dizziness and even fainting with a sharp change in body position.
+Normally, when a person gets up from a sitting or lying position, he produces renin, which quickly increases blood pressure.
+If there is an adrenal tumor that produces excess aldosterone, the release of renin is blocked.
+Therefore, orthostatic hypotension is possible - dizziness and even fainting with a sudden change in body position.

-• Low levels of potassium in the blood, making patients feel weak;
+• Low potassium levels in the blood, causing patients to feel weak;

-• Frequent urination, especially urge to urinate in a horizontal position.
+• Frequent urination, especially the urge to urinate in a horizontal position.

-The symptoms seen in patients are common to many diseases.
-This means that it is difficult for a doctor to suspect primary hyperaldosteronism, and without testing it is impossible to make a diagnosis.
-Primary hyperaldosteronism should always be suspected if the patient has severe drug-resistant hypertension.
-Moreover, if the level of potassium in the blood is normal, then this does not exclude that the production of aldosterone is increased.
+The symptoms observed in patients are common to many diseases.
+This means that it is difficult for a doctor to suspect primary hyperaldosteronism, and without testing it is generally impossible to make a diagnosis.
+Primary hyperaldosteronism should always be suspected if the patient has severe hypertension that is resistant to medication.
+Moreover, if the level of potassium in the blood turns out to be normal, this does not exclude that the production of aldosterone is increased.

-The most significant analysis for diagnosis is the determination of the concentration of the hormones of the renin-aldosterone system in the blood.
+Most meaningful analysis For diagnosis, it is necessary to determine the concentration of hormones of the renin-aldosterone system in the blood.
 In order for the test results to be reliable, the patient needs to carefully prepare for their delivery.
-And they start preparing very early, 14 days in advance.
-It is advisable at this time to stop taking all pressure pills, balance the diet, and take care of stress.
-It is better for the patient to go to the hospital for the preparatory period.
+Moreover, preparations begin very early, 14 days in advance.
+It is advisable at this time to stop taking all blood pressure pills, balance your diet, and protect yourself from stress.
+During the preparatory period, it is better for the patient to go to the hospital.

 • Aldosterone;